percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | int         | `300`      |

-The amount of seconds Kubernetes will wait for a clean replica set Pods termination
+The amount of seconds Kubernetes will wait for a clean replica set Pods termination.

 ### `replsets.topologySpreadConstraints.labelSelector.matchLabels`